xcore/sc_u_series_support/README.rst

 :Latest release: 1.0.0beta1
 :Maintainer: XMOS
-:Description: Collection of support functions for peripheral tiles.
+:Description: Collection of functions to support peripheral tiles.

 The Peripheral Tile Support Library provides a set of functions and datatypes which aid the use of the peripheral tiles.